Defiant final words as all Ukrainian soldiers on Snake Island are killed

 The tiny island, located in the Odessa region on the Black Sea, plays an important role in delimiting Ukrainian territorial waters.

-Mr Zelensky paid tribute to those killed in the invasion.
+Zelensky paid tribute to those killed in the invasion.

-"All the defenders of the island of Zmiinyi died, but did not surrender," Mr Zelensky said.
+"All the defenders of the island of Zmiinyi died, but did not surrender," Zelensky said.

 "All of them will be named Heroes of Ukraine."